Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

-Prohibits the use of drones for hunting and fishing activities, including locating and surveilling wildlife, communicating with people on the ground to locate wildlife, and using drones to harass wildlife.
+Administrative regulation prohibiting the use of drones for hunting and fishing activities.
+Forbidden applications include locating and surveilling wildlife, using drones to communicate with people on the ground to locate wildlife, and using drones to harass wildlife.

 View source